Gift Cards Loyalty Return Policy

 Vitamin B12 Essential for nervous system development and red blood cell formation.
 Found almost exclusively in animal products.
 Bluefin Tuna, Sasshu Salmon

-A note on mercury: Sashimi DC's Bluefin Tuna is aquacultured (farm-raised) in the Goto Islands, Nagasaki.
-Because mercury accumulates over an animal's lifetime, aquacultured fish — which reach harvest size much faster than wild-caught bluefin that may take 10+ years to grow — generally carry lower mercury levels than their wild counterparts.
-Mercury content is not zero, and standard portion guidance applies.
-The FDA and EPA recommend children eat 1–2 servings of fish per week, and aquacultured bluefin fits well within that guidance.
+A note on mercury: Sashimi DC's Bluefin Tuna is aquacultured (farm-raised) in the Goto Islands, Nagasaki, harvested at 2–3 years.
+Because mercury bioaccumulates over a fish's lifetime, farmed Bluefin — reaching harvest size far faster than wild-caught Bluefin (10–20+ years) — carries measurably less mercury.
+Published data on Japanese farmed Pacific Bluefin shows median muscle Hg of ~0.41 mg/kg, less than half the FDA action level of 1.0 µg/g.
+Wild adult Bluefin can exceed that limit.
+Mercury is not zero, and standard portion guidance applies.
+The FDA and EPA recommend children eat 1–2 servings of fish per week; farmed Goto Bluefin fits well within that guidance.
+Full guide: Mercury in Tuna → · Full nutrition breakdown → · Complete safety guide →

 04